ghfakegh1337/StealthStrike/README.md

 - TriggerBot.

 ### What's new
+* 1 April 2025
+  * 🟡 Updated to the latest version of the game.

 * 31 March 2025
   * 🟢 Added TriggerBot Deley Before Shot and TriggerBot Deley After Shot.
   * 🟢 Added separate thread for TriggerBot.